phuctm97/remark-parse-frontmatter/README.md

 Parses and validates Markdown frontmatter (YAML) to `file.data.frontmatter`.

+Validation is done by [revalidator].

 Built for Remark 12, won't work with Remark 13.
-Requires `remark-frontmatter`.
+Requires [remark-frontmatter].

 ## Usage